hazelweakly/hazelweakly.me/src/blog/why-i-do-what-i-do.md

 I thought today about why I do what I do.

-When I was a child, I yearned very deeply to be seen and recognized for who I truly was.
+When I was a child, I yearned very deeply to be seen and recognised for who I truly was.
 I didn't quite realise the cause of this, or reason.
 I couldn't have articulated it had I tried.
 Nevertheless, it was there.

-However, though I tried desperately, nobody ever saw me or recognized me, and so I grew up with this profound sense of isolation, of misunderstanding, of invisibility.
+However, though I tried desperately, nobody ever saw me or recognised me, and so I grew up with this profound sense of isolation, of misunderstanding, of invisibility.
 I couldn't even express or name that which I suffered from; the closest I got was to call myself alien.
 I remember thinking to myself "I am missing a fundamental part of the human experience, because to be human is to be understood, and to belong, and I have neither of those."